SamuelScheit/Lambert-orm/README.md

-# Lambert-ORM
+# Lambert-db
-A promise-based Object–Relational Mapping layer for various databases.
+A Database abstraction layer for different DB Engines

 This allows easy access to a database much like like accessing an object.